jarviscanada/jarvis_data_eng_VishaySingh/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_VishaySingh/tree/master/core_java)]:

-  - Twitter App: Not started.
+  - Twitter App: In progress.
-  - JDBC App: Not started.
+  - JDBC App: Designed, implemented, tested, and deployed a Java app that uses the JDBC library, the DAO design pattern, a Docker PostgreSQL database, IntelliJ IDE, and DBeaver client to CRUD persisted sales data, resulting in atomic business-related queries.
-  - Grep App: In progress.
+  - Grep App: Designed, implemented, tested, and deployed a Java implementation of the Linux grep command using features/libraries (like regex, lambda, Stream APIs, and JUnit), which recursively traverses file paths resulting in an output file with all matching strings.

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_VishaySingh/tree/master/springboot)]: Not started.